-Expand Berkeley Unified School District's Cooking and Gardening program to reduce the number of students with nutrition related illnesses, especially among African American and Latino students.
+Expand Berkeley Unified School District's (BUSD) Cooking and Gardening program to reduce the number of students with nutrition related illnesses, especially among African American and Latino students.
 The program engages all students in preschool through high school with hands-on instructions in science, language art, environment and nutrition education in 17 school gardens, including the Berkeley Technical Academy.
 Measurable outcomes include: 1) improving access to water; 2) increasing knowledge and awareness of the health risks of consuming sugary drinks; 3) changing preferences for water or other non-sugar added drinks; 4) decreasing consumption of sugary drinks; and 5) increasing family engagement.
+The BUSD program teaches all students in after-school a nutrition and cooking curriculum at LeConte and Thousand Oaks Elementary, and Longfellow Middle Schools; and at the Berkeley Technology Academy during the classroom day with teacher collaboration.
+All lessons focus on reducing sugar consumption and increasing awareness.
+We also host family nights and school wide events at these schools that bring this same nutrition education and fun to the larger school community and families.
 The program will serve over 7,000 students and their families in Berkeley schools and collaborate with the District Department of Research and Evaluation to evaluate the program's success and challenges.
 Read more...

 Strengthen partnership with the Center for Food, Faith and Justice to implement a multi-strategy approach to reduce health inequities in Berkeley resulting from consumption of sugar-sweetened beverages through behavioral and environmental change.
 Conduct community assessment (surveys and focus groups) among African-American families in West and South Berkeley.
 Train community residents as WATER AMBASSADORS (outreach, education about health inequities, health effects of sugar-sweetened beverages and debunk myths about tap water and industry marketing to communities of color.
 Launch a "Shop Smart, Cook Smart, Eat Smart" campaign to organize cooking workshops for families and garden tours for families.
 Promote policies and practices within Healthy Black Families to encourage consumption of water and reduction of sugar-sweetened beverages.